 Of course, it’s no reason at all to get back together.
 It’s small and petty – but absolutely human.
 It’s hard to see your ex moving on before you do yourself.
 But someone had to be first.
 And it’ll be your turn next.

 6. Can You REALLY Imagine a Future Together?

 Can you really see a future together that is radically different from the past?
-It’s hard to reconstruct an old relationship in a new mold (if you’re sure that’s what you want, check out The Ex Boyfriend Guide); so what makes you think you’ll succeed?
+It’s hard to reconstruct an old relationship in a new mold, so what makes you think you’ll succeed?

 How do you see you and your ex boyfriend in the future?